-Innovations and new technologies are changing our daily lives.
+In today's world, innovations and new technologies are rapidly transforming our daily lives.
 We use technology at every moment of our lives, and as a result, we are surrounded by computers in one or the other form.
-Every computer has a central processing unit to process data.
+At the heart of every computer lies the central processing unit (CPU), responsible for processing data.
 We are interested in the architecture of these processing units, often containing multi-/many-cores, to get the work done faster.
-We are developing techniques to improve the performance and energy efficiency of multi-/many-core processors such as graphics processing units (GPU).
+We are developing techniques to improve the performance and energy efficiency of these multi-/many-core processors including graphics processing units (GPU).
 In other words, we are happy when we get more work done from these computing devices with less energy.
-We hope that our research will reduce our carbon footprint and contribute to attaining the goal of reducing (zero) carbon emissions.
+Through our research, we hope to contribute towards the global goal of reducing carbon emissions and creating a sustainable future.

 If you are interested in doing research with our group, you may send an e-mail.
 If you are already at Hamburg University of Technology, you can also schedule an in-person meeting.

 Broad Areas of Research

 - Applying machine learning for microarchitectural improvements

 - Power and performance modeling